 Counterfeit components are a huge threat to electronic supply chains globally, including the customers themselves.
-The counterfeit market is growing year on year which effects authorised manufacturers producing the legit components as many people love a bargain and believe they are getting a good deal on their components.
-However, little do they know that counterfeit parts frequently create product malfunctions leading to unnecessary danger.
+With imports of counterfeit and pirated goods to the UK accounting for £13.6 billion in 2016, the counterfeit market is growing year on year as many people believe they are receiving a good deal on their components.
+As imagined, this deeply effects authorised manufacturers producing the legit components due to potential customers purchasing the products elsewhere.
+However, it is a known fact that counterfeit parts frequently create product malfunctions leading to unnecessary danger.
 In recent years it has become necessary for distributors and manufacturers to inspect incoming electronic components to ensure they are authentic and will not cause any potential disruption in their products down the line.

 The electronics industry has developed some of the most ground-breaking creations in human history.
 Some of which was the first television in 1927 by Philo Farnsworth, the first relay invented by Joseph Henry in 1935 and finally the first calculator which was invented in 1967 by Merryman.
-However, despite impressive high-tech minds, no one has been able to overcome the industry’s most deceptive challenge: the counterfeit market (AKA, ‘buy cheap, buy twice’ market).
+However, despite impressive high-tech minds, no one has been able to overcome the industry’s most deceptive challenge: the counterfeit market.

 Why Do People Create Counterfeit Components?

 Many manufactures create counterfeit electronics purely for a higher profit margin.
 According to US Today, a California man tried to import fake computers, which would have been worth $2.6 million if genuine.
 He was sentenced to more than three years in prison.
 This is one of hundreds of cases whereby people have tried to smuggle counterfeit items to sell and make large profit margins.